Exclusive Interview: Chillisoft to challenge the channel with new chief

 “Three - The company is an innovator - It has been using machine learning in its solutions since 1995 and machine learning-based detection since 2011.

 “All these companies who talk about being ‘next-generation’ because they use machine learning - this is something ESET has been offering for years.
-AI is one of the many tools that are required to provide complete protection.”
+AI is one of the many tools that are required to provide complete protection.”“Cybersecurity needs to be boutique and focused because it’s more critical”

 The nature of the distribution game has been shifting faster than ever in the recent industry climate.